kelseyhightower/confd/docs/templates.md

 ### gets

 Returns all KVPair, []KVPair, where key matches its argument.
+Returns an error if key is not found.

 ```
 {{range gets "/*"}}